-Cookies are small simple text files which are stored on your device (computer, tablet, smartphone etc) when you visit a website.
-They are useful because they allow a website to recognise a user’s device.
+Cookies are small simple text files which are stored in your web browser when you visit a website.
 Cookies are used by most modern websites, and in many cases are essential for the operation of the website.
-In particular, they are used to allow the website to ‘remember’ you, either for a single visit, as you move from one web page to another within the site (‘session cookies’), or for repeat visits, so that you are ‘recognised’ when you visit the website again from the same device (‘persistent cookies’).
-Another common use is to provide information to owners of the site about which pages have been visited, how long visitors have spent on a particular page, and so on.
+They are commonly used to allow the website to ‘remember’ you, so you don’t have to keep entering the same information over and over again.
+Another common use is to help collect statistical information about how many visitors a site has.

 Strictly necessary cookies – These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies, services you have asked for or selected cannot be provided.

 Performance cookies – These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
 These cookies do not collect information that identifies a visitor.
 All the information these cookies collect is aggregated and therefore anonymous.
 This information is only used to improve content and how a website works.

 Functionality cookies – These cookies allow the website to remember choices you make (such as your user name, language or region you are in) and provide enhanced, more personalized features.
 For instance, they may be used to provide services you have asked for such as watching a video or commenting on a news item or blog.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.